What Is a Merit Increase and Why Does It Matter?

 Offering support

-It’s also a good idea to have a plan in place to offer support.
+It’s also a good idea to have a strategic plan in place to offer support.
 That might mean offering support during the process to help employees stay on track to earn their merit increase.
 You might also come up with a plan of support for employees who didn’t earn a merit increase but want help to earn it next time.
 Strategies could include professional development opportunities, or you could set up an employee mentorship program.

 Software to keep track of performance